mishal/iless/README.md

 ## Issues

 Before opening any issue, please search for [existing issues](https://github.com/mishal/iless/issues).
 After that if you find a bug or would like to make feature request, please open a new issue.
 Please *always* create a unit test.

-The `master` branch should contain only stable code, while the `develop` branch, as the name suggests, is for development.

  * [List of issues](https://github.com/mishal/iless/issues)